-Like Batman, time moved but it did not change The Joker.
-The Joker has spent the last several years in a semi-comatose state.
-He never laughed and hardly smiled, but as the Batman returned, so did The Joker.
-The Joker returns just as vicious and brilliant as ever.
+Like Batman, time moved but it did not change Joker.
+Joker spent the last several years in a semi-comatose state.
+He never laughed and hardly smiled, but as Batman returned, so did Joker.
+Joker returns just as vicious and brilliant as ever.

-Batman, blaming himself for all the murders The Joker has committed, engages his arch-nemesis with extreme prejudice.
-In his mind, he contemplates killing The Joker, but he also remembers his parents.
-In close quarters and brutal engagement with The Joker, Batman performs a crippling maneuver on The Joker’s neck in self-defense.
+Batman, blaming himself for all the murders Joker committed, engages his arch-nemesis with extreme prejudice.
+In his mind, he contemplates killing Joker, but he also remembers his parents.
+In close quarters and brutal engagement with Joker, Batman performs a crippling maneuver on Joker’s neck in self-defense.
 It paralyzes him.
-The Joker then taunts the wounded Batman for not going all the way.
-He then turns his head further, laughing as he does it, and The Joker laughs no more.
-He rigs The Joker’s body to blow, since the police are right behind him.
+Joker then taunts the wounded Batman for not going all the way.
+He then turns his head further, laughing as he does it, and Joker laughs no more.
+He rigs Joker’s body to blow, since the police are right behind him.
 He spits on the corpse of the madman before setting his trap.
-As his body burns, Batman escapes with Robin, and police then charge him with the murder of The Joker.
+As his body burns, Batman escapes with Robin, and police then charge him with Joker’s murder.

 Much of America is out of order for the exception of Gotham.
 This troubles the president as an outlaw vigilante had overcame the police and the government.
 Under such embarrassment, he gives Superman the order to take out the Batman.
 He gives Wayne the courtesy of where to stage their final battle, and Wayne tells him Crime Alley—the place of his parent’s murder.